Duality-os/Duality-os.github.io/_duality/Duality.md

       </div>
       <div class="backing-title">Scan</div>
       <div class="backing-text">
-        To create a digital replica of the brain, we image it at nanometer resolution - capturing structural features down to a synapse.
+        To create a digital replica of the brain, we image it at nanometer resolution, capturing structural features down to a synapse.
       </div>
       <div class="backing-preference">
         <div class="preference-label">Level of resolution:</div>